How to Get a Personal Loan With No Co-signer

 Adding a co-signer to a loan gives the lender two potential people to collect from (and two potential incomes to fund payments).
-Your co-signer is 100% on the hook for the debt just like you are.
+Your co-signer is 100% on the hook for the debt just as you are.

 Why You Need a Co-signer

 Lenders evaluate your loan application to determine the likelihood that you will repay.
 They primarily look at two things to predict your ability to repay: your credit scores and your income.
 A lackluster credit score or income are key reasons why you may need a co-signer.
 If the lender isn't confident that you can repay on your own, they may not approve your loan without a co-signer.

 Having a co-signer with a strong credit or high income can increase the odds of loan approval for riskier borrowers who may be ineligible for a loan on their own.
 This is because the co-signer's backing of the loan reduces the odds of loan default, protecting the lender's assets.